-CI believes that it is important that a majority of its Board of Directors be independent of management.
-All members of the CI Board are independent, other than CI's Chief Executive Officer, immediate past-President and the Chairman of the Board of Directors.
+CI believes that it is important that a substantial majority of its Board of Directors be independent of management.
+All members of the CI Board are independent, other than C’s Chief Executive Officer, President and the Chairman of the Board of Directors.

 All directors, officers, and employees of CI Financial and its subsidiaries and affiliates are governed by the CI Code of Business Conduct and Ethics, which requires them to follow the highest standards of integrity and ethical business conduct.

 The Board of Directors pays special attention to the issue of risk management at CI through the Board’s Audit and Risk Committee, and governance through the Board's Governance, Human Resources, and Compensation Committee.
 The Committees’ mandates are to develop the company’s approach to governance issues and oversee the corporate governance process, including enterprise risk management policies and procedures.

 CI also upholds principles, policies, and procedures that promote integrity and ensure compliance with applicable laws and regulations in specialized areas of the company.
 These include policies addressing money laundering, bribery and corruption, personal trading by portfolio managers and other employees, and sales practices.
 CI also maintains a whistleblower policy under which employees may anonymously submit complaints or concerns to senior management or to the Board’s Lead Director.

 CI provides disclosure of its corporate governance practices in its annual Management Information Circular found in the Shareholder Meetings section of this website.